jimiadrian/team-bot/How-to-handle-unknown-type-events-and-messages.md

-If application receives event that has a type that is not supported by this SDK, it encapsulates the event to `UnknownEvent'. `UnknownMessage` is also the same.
+If application receives event that has a type that is not supported by this SDK, it encapsulates the event to `UnknownEvent`. `UnknownMessage` is also the same.

 So if you want to handle unknown type events and messages, you should check type of instance like so;